-5 credit hours Prerequisites: Admission to Teacher Education program; SPED 4080.
+5 credit hours Prerequisites: Admission to Teacher Education program; SPED 4180 with grade of C- or better.
 Participation in the self-contained or inclusive classroom setting with students with severe disabilities.
 Weekly seminar attendance and participation required.

 SPED 4240 - Methods and Techniques of Behavior Management